enso-org/enso-archive/doc/syntax/specification/syntax.md

 The assignment operator in Enso is a fairly magical construct, being the language's syntax for monadic bind.
 In essence, it operates as follows:

+- An assignment is an _expression_.
 - The left-hand-side introduces a pattern context.
 - The pattern on the left-hand-side is matched against (unified with) the value that occurs on its right-hand-side.
 - A single line must contain at most one assignment.
-- It does _not_ yield the value that it assigned to it.
+- An assignment returns the value `Nothing`, and does not return the value that is assigned to it.

 The assignment operator has myriad uses, and is used to define variables, functions, extension methods, and to perform pattern matching.
 Each different case will see an appropriate desugaring applied (see below).

+Please note that not _all_ occurrences of the `=` operator are assignments in the general sense.
+The above rules do not apply when using said operator to pass arguments by name.

 ### Function Definitions
 If the left hand side of an assignment is syntactically a prefix application